daoporo102/e-commerce-dapp/README.md

-# Pete's Pet Shop DApp
+# Pet Shop Adoption DApp

 A decentralized pet adoption platform built with Ethereum smart contracts, Truffle, and a Bootstrap frontend.